• Skip to primary navigation

 • Related Recipes

-• Onion Bhaji
+• Crispy Onion Bhaji (Pakora) Recipe

 Onion Bhajis are Indian-style crispy fritters made with thinly sliced onions tossed in a besan flour batter made with fragrant spices, chili, and cilantro, then deep-fried until golden brown and crispy.

-Also known as Onion Pakora/ Pakoda or Kanda Bhaji, these vegan Indian fried onions are traditionally served as an appetizer or a snack.
+Also known as Onion Pakora/ Pakoda or Kanda Bhaji, these vegan Indian fried onions are traditionally served as an appetizer or snack.
 The most popular accompaniments are chutneys, Indian tea, or some cooling raita.

 Why This Recipe Works?